Language Center Blog 過去の記事一覧

-O’C: What do you think of FGS students?
+O’C: What do you think of Friends School students?

-O’C: At school there were many events throughout the year, which was your favourite and why?
+O’C: At school there have been many events throughout the year, which was your favourite?

-O’C: What did you like about everyday life at FGS?
+O’C: What did you like about everyday life at school?

-O’C: How did you communicate with your friends here?
+O’C: How did you communicate with your friends here at school?

 O’C: How did you come to be so good at Japanese?

-O’C: Would you like to come back to Japan?
+O’C: Do you want to come back to Japan?

-O’C: What did you learn about yourself while being on exchange?
+O’C: How did you change while being on exchange?